swcoughlan/ssd-aok-analysis/README.md

 grid_summary_thresholded  <-  grid_summary %>% filter(ki_num > 1, settlement_num > 1)
 ```

-Next we will create composite indicators to analyze at the grid level.
+Next we will create composite indicators to analyse at the grid level.
 This may need to be edited to add or remove composite indicators later.

 ```r